Skip to content

 • If the cache is fresh, the command proceeds immediately.

-Every card added through this command creates a change event that is recorded in a .changes.md changelog file alongside the target file.
+Every card added through this command creates a change event that is recorded in a .changes.md changelog file alongside the target file, including the &N card ID allocated for the new line.
+Deck adds record one event per copy, so -q 4 writes four Added entries.
 This changelog is displayed in the site’s change history view.

-1. Card is selected via autocomplete from the cache.
+1. Card is selected via autocomplete from the cache (or --exact).

-1. Card is selected via autocomplete from the cache.
+1. Card is selected via autocomplete from the cache (or --exact).

 4. The entry is appended to the collection file in collections/.

-1. Card is selected via autocomplete from the cache.
+1. Card is selected via autocomplete from the cache (or --exact).

-2. You are prompted for specificity: Name only (any copy) appends just the card name, while Choose specific printing enters the printing selection flow followed by a finish prompt.
+2. Specificity comes from --name-only, --specific, or a printing pin; with none of them you are prompted: Name only (any copy) appends just the card name, while Choose specific printing enters the printing selection flow followed by a finish prompt.
+When prompts are unavailable (stdin is not a terminal, or --no-input / RITUAL_NO_INPUT), one of the flags is required — instead of prompting, the command exits with code 2.

 3. The entry is appended to the wanted list file in wanted/.